Unsure about your French table manners? Click Here to download > > How to avoid these 10 food etiquette mistakes !

 On market days you'll be able to pick up local produce, but it's also the most crowded day and with parking at a premium, you may wish to choose your battles.

-A steamingly hot day is the perfect time to visit the underground caves of the Palais St Firmin, a Renaissance palace which went from abandoned to listed as a Historical Monument, and is now a private home.
+A steaming hot day is the perfect time to visit the underground caves of the Palais St Firmin, a Renaissance palace which went from abandoned to listed as a Historical Monument, and is now a private home.
 Its tunnels are part of a vast underground network that pierce the mountain below Gordes, seven storeys deep in places.
 Given the lack of space above ground, the village dug deeper to increase its storage capacity, although many of the town's subterranean passages have yet to be explored or even rediscovered.

 Cave Saint Firmain Gordes by JM Rosier 1